annejungers/My_first_markdown_page_Challenge/README.md

 ----------------------------------------------------------------------------------------------

 ## List of my three most surprising skills
-1. I speak three languages fluently and have notion of German
+1. I speak three languages *French - Dutch - English* fluently and have notion of German
-2. I have two nationality (Belgian and Luxembourgish)
+2. I have two nationalities *Belgian - Luxembourgish*
 3. I have an amazing sense of direction

 ## List of the three things I like the most in this universe
 1. Berlin
-2. French frites
+2. New Technologies
 3. Healthy food
-    + Fish
+    + Fish :fish:
-    + Vegetables
+    + Vegetables :broccoli:
-    + Fruit
+    + Fruit :banana:
-    + Green tea
+    + Green tea :tea:

 ## Objectives I want to achieve as a Developer during my time at Becode